DataSolutions360/Data_Science_Capstone/README.md

 - Our project presentation is drafted in here [Google SlideShow][https://docs.google.com/presentation/d/1YGsOvHFZg9-QRkvNQFwV-EOQtRx9CBKobDLYu7l_36k/edit?usp=sharing]

 ## Dashboard
-- The link to the  dashboard is here (TBD)
+- The link to the  dashboard is here https://heart-condition-predictor.herokuapp.com/

 ## Visualization
 - We used Tableau as a part of our dashboard.
 Our Tableau analysis can be found here [Tableau Dashboard][https://public.tableau.com/app/profile/mark.vogel/viz/Heart_Disease_Visualizations_CDC_2020/FinalProjectTableau?publish=yes]